gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

 Moreover these three locations options can be passed on the command-line.

-Each file can define options, at the end all options are added.
+Each file can define options, and in the end all options are integrated.
 If an option is specified several times:

 .. note::
-    The precedence rules from the less important to the more important are:
+    The precedence rules from the least to the most important priority are:

     $PREFIX/etc/macsyfinder/macsyfinder.conf < $(HOME)/.macsyfinder/macsyfinder.conf < ./macsyfinder.conf < "command-line" options